6 Security Tips for Staying Safe While Holiday Shopping

 As a venue, you can also help guests avoid untrustworthy websites by training them to go to your secure website directly.
 (Read our blog on how to help your patrons avoid ticketing scams for more information).
 Whether you are a performing arts center, water park or local festival, don’t be afraid of being proactive and educating the general population on how important it is for your patrons to purchase tickets from your box office and not any third-party resellers.
 This can greatly cut down on fraudulent activity.
 The holidays are supposed to be a time to enjoy family and friends.
 Do not let these times be ruined by falling victim to some of these attacks.
 Stay vigilant and enjoy your holiday season.

 Does your ticketing system give you the tools you need to protect your guests’ transaction data?
 Contact us today to learn how you can secure your system and sell more tickets and increase revenue with our accesso suite of solutions.

-William Quinones leads the Governance, Risk and Security Compliance programs at accesso, William specializes in vulnerability management, security education, program design and architecture, compliance, privacy, and enterprise risk.
+William Quinones leads the Information Security and Compliance programs at accesso.
 William has 17 years of Information Security experience, holds a B.S. in Information Systems Technology (cybersecurity specialization) and maintains the CISSP, CEH, CPT, CASP and PCIP certifications.
 William is also listed by CompTIA as a subject matter expert for his assistance in the development of the CompTIA PenTest+ certification exam.